The Best Places to Go Swimming in Abilene

 The Rose Park Adventure Cove has a full service concession stand and no outside food or drinks are allowed into the Adventure Cove.
 The Rose Park Adventure Cove will close for the season on Sunday, September 1st.

 For more about the Rose Park Family Aquatic Center, visit the City of Abilene website.

 All splash pads are opened seven days a week and operate sun-up to sun-down hours through October 28th.
 The Splash Pads are absolutely free and children must not be left unattended.

 All three pads are subject to close during bad weather.
 For information or to report any issues, please call Mon-Fri 8am-5pm 325-676-6217 or nights and weekends 325-665-3786.

 Abilene State Park Pool

-The Abilene State Park pool is open from Saturday, May 26th for Memorial Day Weekend, until Sunday, August 12th.
+The Abilene State Park pool is open from Saturday May 26th Memorial Day Weekend, until Sunday, September 1st.
 It's the oldest pool in the Big Country, operating since 1934.

 For more about the Abilene State Park, visit their website. or call the Abilene State Park at 800-792-1112 for more information.

 The Sunfish Swimming Hole & Snowcones has closed permanently.
 The most recent owners sold it and informed me that Dollar General purchased it and will build a store on that very location in the near future.